kswann-mck/udacity_drl_p3/README.md

 The environment is considered solved, when the average (over 100 episodes) of those scores is at least +0.5.

-The state space contains 33 dimensions corresponding to:

-- position rotation
-- velocity
-- angular velocities of the arm

 ## Project Installation

 This project requires: